-- Wind speed and direction at the application site. - Air temperature at the application site. - Any unusual conditions observed at or adjacent to the application site (e.g., dry soil conditions, odor, irrigation, equipment failure, or spill).
+- Wind speed and direction at the application site. - Air temperature at the application site. - Any unusual conditions observed at or adjacent to the application site (e.g., dry soil conditions, odor, irrigation equipment failure, or spill). - Monitoring must be done in all directions on calm days.

-Postapplication water treatments Post-application water is not required for power mulcher or rotary tiller applications.
-However, the operator of the property should have sufficient water or untreated soil available, and have the means to apply them at any time in response to odor or illness.
+Postapplication water treatments Post-application water is not required for drip applications.
+However, the operator of the property must have sufficient water or untreated soil available, and have the means to apply them at any time in response to odor or illness.